sveltejs/kit/.changeset/warm-pumas-pull.md

 ---
-'@sveltejs/kit': patch
+'@sveltejs/kit': minor
 ---

-Allow sveltekit tsconfig to be extended by adding extends option to svelte config
+feat: allow SvelteKit tsconfig to be extended by adding extends option to svelte config